fadden/fdraw/docs/personal-notes.md

 Battlezone had a dedicated matrix processor (the "math box"), and a vector display that handled the line drawing.
-The Apple II had neither of those things, which meant that achieving the same level of performance and graphical detail weren't possible.
+The Apple II had neither of those things, which meant that achieving the same level of performance and graphical detail wasn't possible.
 Despite those shortcomings, Damon Slye create a pretty solid Battlezone-ish game in 1983, called Stellar 7.
-A couple of years later, Braben and Bell made another compelling wireframe combat game, the space combat sim Elite.
+A couple of years later, Braben and Bell made another compelling wireframe combat game, the space sim Elite.
 (The A2-FS1 flight simulator came out much earlier, but the graphics were blinky, enemies were just dots, and the action was much slower-paced.
-Of course, it loaded from cassette tape and ran in 16KB, so they didn't have much choice.)
+Of course, it loaded from cassette tape and ran in 16KB, so they didn't have much to work with.)

 Seeing these games showed me that the problems could be solved.
 I decided that the place to start was line drawing, because (a) line drawing is